mluckau/yabridge_updater/README.md

 ### First Run

-On the first run, the script will ask for a **GitHub Personal Access Token (PAT)**.
+When installing a **development version** for the first time, the script will ask for a **GitHub Personal Access Token (PAT)**.
 This is required to access the GitHub Actions API to download build artifacts.
+For installing the **stable release**, no token is needed.

 1. Go to github.com/settings/tokens to generate a new token.
 2. For public repositories, the `public_repo` scope is sufficient.